mobilemutex/GhidraCalculator/UserGuide.md

 5. **Value Marking**: Mark values for complex multi-step calculations
 6. **Address Operations**: Use address marking and distance calculation for memory analysis
 7. **Clipboard Operations**: Copy and paste values between the calculator and other applications
+8. **Clickable Binary Display**: Click on individual bits in the binary display to toggle them for quick bit manipulation
+9. **Collapsible Extras Panel**: Use the collapsible extras panel to access increment operations and hash calculations
+10. **Hash Calculations**: Calculate hashes for the current value using the hash panel or context menu options
+11. **2's Complement and Endian Swapping**: Use the special functions to quickly perform 2's complement and endian swapping operations.
+The bitwidth for these operations is specified in the input field, and can be toggled between 8, 16, 32, and 64 by clicking the current bitwidth.

 ## Troubleshooting